freva-org/metadata-crawler/docs/source/chapter3-api/sec1-storage-backends.rst

 Storage backends provide the abstraction for traversing files and directories, reading datasets and extracting metadata.
-The crawler ships with built‑in backends for Posix, S3/MinIO, Swift, Intake and FDB5.
+The crawler ships with built‑in backends for Posix, S3/MinIO, Swift and Intake.
 You can add your own backend by subclassing ``PathTemplate`` defined in ``storage_backend.py``.

 Base classes